CSpanias/mollysec/content/posts/password-audits-part-2.md

 # Vibe-Coding

-The goal here is not to create the next [build-you-own-x](https://github.com/codecrafters-io/build-your-own-x) repo, but simply convert the above process into a minimal bash-based PoC that no person that respects themselves will ever use.
+The goal here is not to create the next [build-you-own-x](https://github.com/codecrafters-io/build-your-own-x) repo, but simply convert the above process into a minimal bash-based PoC that no one that respects themselves will ever use.

 {{<figure
     src="/images/unpopular.gif"